 Prioritize what to build next

-All these filtering and sorting options can be combined to prioritize Discoveries and decide what you should focus on according to your own criteria.
+All these filtering and sorting options can be combined to prioritize Discoveries and decide what to focus on based on your own criteria.

 Here are a few examples.